pat-laugh/websson-libraries/README.md

 Both the Parser and Serializer depend on the utils and structures libraries.

-See the README files in each libary for more information.
+See the README files in each library for more information.

-The directory `tests` contains fonctional tests for the Parser and the Serializer.
+The directory `tests` contains functional tests for the Parser and the Serializer.

 Documentation for the language is available [here](https://pat-laugh.ca/websson-doc/).